Soumalya-De/LEMP-Sentinel/README.md

 ## Executive Summary

-This repository delivers a production-aligned LEMP stack wired for observability and safe local defaults.
+This repository delivers a production-aligned LEMP stack wired for observability, security, and safe local defaults.

 - What: Dockerized Nginx + PHP-FPM + MySQL with Adminer and Uptime Kuma, health-checked and ready in minutes.
 - Why: Reproducible environments, secrets hygiene via .env, and first-class monitoring to surface failures quickly.
 - Who: Learners, candidates, and teams needing a clean reference that demonstrates DevOps/SRE thinking.
 - How: Docker Compose v2, internal networking, gated startup via healthchecks, and dev-only diagnostics.
 - Success criteria: stack starts; `/test-db.php` passes; Adminer login works; Kuma shows green; no secrets in git.
-- Out-of-scope: public TLS/WAF, backup/restore automation; see Future updates for next steps.
+- Out-of-scope: public TLS/WAF (see Future updates for next steps).
+- New: Manual database backup/restore workflow for disaster recovery and migration validation.

 Quick links:
 - Quickstart: jump to [Quickstart](#quickstart)